cibernox/angular-football-experiment/README.md

 * At the begining you have 2 list of players.
   The first has the Starting Players, initialized with 4 players.
-  The second has the substite players, initialized with 3 players.
+  The second has the substitute players, initialized with 3 players.
 * Each list has next to its title a small counter with the number of players that contains.
 * The first list (Starting players) stores up to 7 players.